 FG Article NC Article Title Para.
 Remark The Network Code on Electricity Balancing shall oblige TSOs to allow the collateralisation of reserves: a BSP who contracted with a TSO to provide reserves shall be allowed to purchase reserves from another BSP in shorter timeframes, as long as the TSO is informed and the other BSP is physically able to provide the required reserve product.
-Article 34 Transfer of Balancing Capacity within a Responsibility See also Article 36 Transfer of Balancing Capacity within a Coordinated Balancing Area Area or Scheduling Area when appropriate TSOs shall define the modalities of collateralisation of reserves, which shall be included in the rules and/or modalities of reserve procurement.
-These modalities shall include responsibility/liability arrangements.
-Article 34 Transfer of Balancing Capacity within a Responsibility Area or Scheduling Area when appropriate See also article 36 Transfer of Balancing Capacity within a Coordinated Balancing Area The Network Code on Electricity Balancing shall require that rules and/or modalities of reserve procurement are made public and submitted to NRAs for approval or fixing after public consultation.
-Article 6 Regulatory Approvals Included in Terms and Conditions Related to Balancing that undergo public consultation and regulatory approval The Network Code on Electricity Balancing shall require ENTSO-E to assess the progress of harmonisation of products and rules for procurement of contracted reserves, in the annual report.
+Article 34 Transfer of Balancing Capacity within a Responsibility Area or Scheduling Area when i aia.
+See also Article 36 Transfer of Balancing Capacity within a Coordinated Balancing Area TSOs shall define the modalities of collateralisation of reserves, which shall be included in the rules and/or modalities of reserve procurement.
+These modalities shall include responsibility/liability arrangements. appropriate Article 34 Transfer of Balancing Capacity within a Responsibility Area or Scheduling Area when appropriate See also article 36 Transfer of Balancing Capacity within a Coordinated Balancing Area The Network Code on Electricity Balancing shall require that rules and/or modalities of reserve procurement are made public and submitted to NRAs for approval or fixing after public consultation.
+The Network Code on Electricity Balancing shall require ENTSO.
+E to assess the Article 6 Regulatory Approvals Article 67 4 Included in Terms and Conditions Related to Balancing that undergo public consultation and regulatory approval The Network Code on Electricity Balancing shall require ENTSO-E to assess the progress of harmonisation of products and rules for procurement of contracted reserves, in the annual report.
 This report shall analyse the effects of non-harmonisation.
 3.4.2 Cross-border exchanges of contracted reserves Article 67 Reporting 4